-So I The table and I select the storage mode.
+So I select the storage mode.
 You see the import direct query or dual.
 There’s definitely some caveats around that and it will behave differently based upon what you do, but that’s where the setting is.
 Okay, and in Power BI the prepare data function, is that considered to be ETL like tool?

 Yes so that when you say Power BI prepare data capability, so the way they frame it is you do the get data and if I want to further model the data, which I generally do unless it’s I go into the transformed data hit the transformed data button.
 And by the way, this is a new UI that they literally just kind of came out with yesterday.
 It’s been in preview since December, but now it’s the default as of last night.

 So when I go in here, this gives me that transform capability now, it’s no different than the Transforms that you might do in an ETL tool, but if I’m doing direct query, I’m not actually pulling that data and Landing it in to Power BI right.
 I’m issuing actual queries back to that system.
 This is a view of the data.
-So it only becomes I would say quasi ET Elish if that’s even a term if I do an import then it’s going to pull the data and land it in a tabular model here in the in the Power BI applications.
+So it only becomes I would say quasi ETL if I do an import then it’s going to pull the data and land it in a tabular model here in the in the Power BI applications.

 Action, so hopefully that clears that up.

 And there’s one question.
 Can you turn off the import function for analysis Services cubes to prevent users from manipulating a governed data source, quote unquote govern, you know, that’s a good question.
 I’m not aware of that capability.
 I don’t know that you can but I’d have to have to have to research that.
-Yep, Q&A and then well, this is very specific June’s asking if the data set.
+Yep, Q&A and then well, this is very specific.

-That’s are sufficient as a semantic layer to your data as compared to something like Cognos framework manager.
+That’s sufficient as a semantic layer to your data as compared to something like Cognos Framework Manager.
 It’s pretty specific comparison to the Cognos platform.
 So it’s I would say it’s similar to it.
-Yeah framework manager model allows you to connect to your data and model it.
-It Cognos is heavy on modeling you’re able to model the data, right?
+Yeah Framework Manager model allows you to connect to your data and model it.
+Cognos is heavy on modeling you’re able to model the data, right?
 You’re able to kind of model this star schema there isn’t a lot of transform.